Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.rst

                           [--severity {warn,crit}] [--since SINCE] [--test TEST]
                           [--unit UNIT] [--user-unit USER_UNIT]

     Query the systemd journal and alert on any events found.
-Only logs for the current boot will be shown.
 For help on any of the journalctl-specific parameters, see `man journalctl`.

     options:
       -h, --help            show this help message and exit